-In addition, around the world, various regional circular economy platforms have been established.
 In Africa, a number of countries have developed the African Circular Economy Alliance (ACEA), a collaborative platform that aims to spur Africa's transition to a circular economy at country, regional and continental levels.
-Similarly, Latin America and Caribbean countries have adopted a Coalition on the Circular Economy, which seeks to facilitate countries' transition towards a circular economy by enhancing inter-ministerial, multisectoral, and multi-stakeholder cooperation, increase knowledge and understanding, and provide capacity building and technical assistance for the development of public policies to advance a circular economy.
+Similarly, Latin America and Caribbean countries have adopted a Coalition on the Circular Economy, which seeks to facilitate countries' transition towards a circular economy by enhancing inter-ministerial, multi-sectoral, and multi-stakeholder cooperation, increase knowledge and understanding, and provide capacity building and technical assistance for the development of public policies to advance a circular economy.

-In October 2021, ASEAN countries adopted the Framework for Circular Economy for the ASEAN Economic Community, which aims to guide ASEAN countries in achieving a resilient
+In October 2021, ASEAN countries adopted the Framework for Circular Economy for the ASEAN Economic Community, which aims to guide ASEAN countries in achieving a resilient economy, resource efficiency, and sustainable and inclusive growth.
+Specifically,